ecmwf-projects/cads-messages/portals/c3s/2024/2024-02-01-alpha-mode.md

 severity: warning
 ---

-This is the ALPHA version of the CADS infrastucture just for internal use.
-Please refer your inputs and comments to CDS Team.
+This is a BETA version of the new CDS infrastructure for testing and evaluation purposes.
+Please refer your inputs and comments to User Support.